 Only one member of a couple is entitled to adoption leave and SAP

 - Where a couple adopt jointly, or the adopter has a spouse or partner, the other member of the couple may be entitled to paternity leave and pay.

 Eligible employees can take shared parental leave (SPL) and shared parental pay (ShPP)

-- This applies if they, or their partner, end their maternity or adoption leave or pay early and returns to work.
+- This applies if they, or their partner, end their maternity or adoption leave or pay early and return to work.

 - New mothers must take at least two weeks off work following the birth of the child (four weeks for factory workers).
-If she qualifies, she can then share the remaining leave and pay as SPL and ShPP (up to 50 weeks' leave and 37 weeks' pay).
+If the mother qualifies, she can then share the remaining leave and pay as SPL and ShPP (up to 50 weeks' leave and 37 weeks' pay).